debruine/shinyintro/docs/01_first_app.md

 Action buttons require a unique inputId and a label for the button text.
 You can also add an icon.
 Choose a free icon from [fontawesome](https://fontawesome.com/icons?d=gallery&m=free){target="_blank"}.

 Put the input, output, and action button into the ui and run it.
 You can see that the input checkboxes are selectable and the button is clickable, but nothing is displayed in the text output.
-We need some code in the `server()` function to handle that.
+We need some code in `server()` to handle that.

 ```r